 The holidays are many people’s favorite time of the year.
 The season means spending time with friends and family, attending parties and events, and sharing general cheer.
 Another part of the holidays is traveling from one event to another.
 In many areas of the country, that means driving on roads that could be dangerous.
 You might need to travel in bad weather.
 Knowing how to handle holiday driving can help you stay safe.
+Additionally, you may have questions like, Can you put antifreeze in screenwash?
+It’s important to seek the right information and be prepared for all aspects of holiday driving.

 Here are some tips you need for holiday driving.